Head of Brand & Content

 San Francisco-based start-up, Returnly, is an example of innovation in the field, offering to handle the return process for retailers, as well as giving customers store credit for their items as soon as they decide they want to return them.
 DHL also offers return services for e-commerce businesses, with over 50,000 service points worldwide to collect or send packages.

 Outside of hiring a 3rd party service, the biggest impact you can make is to prevent the returns from happening in the first place, and that starts in marketing.
-At ROI Hunter, our Product Marketing Platform addresses this issue: it decreases return rates by analyzing return data to ensure companies aren’t wasting their resources promoting the wrong products to the wrong customers.
+ROI Hunter's Product Performance Management (PPM) platform addresses this issue: it decreases return rates by providing the product-level performance data needed to understand returns, and ensure companies aren’t wasting their resources promoting the wrong products.